inkcontent/dev-manual/source/api/io/associateFileType.rst

 associateFileType ``IO``
 ========================

 `associateFileType` API is used to register filetype association with your plugin callback handler.
 This handler will be triggered every time this file type is loaded in INK editor.
+This will also allow users to select the associated file types in open file dialog.

 Syntax
 ++++++